tacoss/tarima/README.md

 };
 ```

-> When using `_bundle` you don't need to declare it on each imported file, only within the entry-points you want to bundle.
+> When using `$bundle` you don't need to declare it on each imported file, only within the entry-points you want to bundle.

 On javascript you can use the tilde prefix for loading sources from the `cwd`, e.g.